The Definitive Guide to Buying and Placing ATMs

 Insurance is available for ATMs and the cash inside the ATMs, please consult with AS Risk

 Please contact me for local references in your area for repair, parts, vault cash or maintenance

 I prefer to group ATM locations into 2 basic tiers.

 Tier 1-These can be described most simply as locations any independent ATM deployer would target.
 Most of these locations will already have an ATM, the merchant will know about the ATM business and expect income and split from the ATM surcharge.
 These will be tough locations to find and secure but with a good effort and a bit of luck they can be found.

-The idea here is to look for foot traffic and a captive audience that would use an ATM machine.
+The idea here is to look for foot traffic and a captive audience that would use an ATM.
 The traffic and the audience and location do matter.
 For example, some very large ‘sit down’ restaurants have a ton of foot traffic although payment is made from the table and these places usually don’t need ATMs.
 On the other hand high foot traffic tourist area or very busy take away restaurants can make very good ATM locations.
-With these types of ATM placements, ATM service providers often offer free ATM placements where the ATM provider will load the cash and service the machine for free with a split of the fee for the ATM surcharge going to the merchant.

 These are obvious and most every one has an ATM.
 Look for independently owned.
-Forget about large chains; try to eliminate them during cold calling as not to waste time.
-Many high volume convenience stores expect full service ATM placements and will push for a good percentage of the surcharge.
+Forget about large chains; try to eliminate them during cold calling as not to waste time

 Concert halls/music venues/Entertainment complexes- Depending on the foot traffic, these can be very good locations.

 Strip Clubs- Fairly obvious captive audience and if foot traffic is there, these are very good locations.